 Consolidate your MPF personal accounts in 3 steps

-If you have a number of MPF accounts, you will be receiving letters and documents from different MPF trustees from time to time.
+If you have a number of MPF accounts, you will likely be receiving letters and documents from various MPF trustees from time to time.
 The more accounts you have, the more documents you receive.
-You may find it difficult to handle all these documents and simply leave them unattended!
-Sooner or later, you will forget how many MPF accounts you hold, not to mention how much money is there in each account, or which funds you have chosen to invest in.
+Some may find it difficult to handle all these documents and simply leave them unattended!
+Sooner or later, you will forget how many MPF accounts you hold, not to mention how much money, or which funds you have chosen to invest in.

-Management of MPF accounts can indeed be made simple.
-Take the following three steps, and you will be able to consolidate all your personal accounts (Note 1) in one go!
+Management of MPF accounts can be simplified.
+Take note of the following, and you will be able to consolidate all your personal accounts (Note 1) in 3 easy steps!

 Step 1: Find out the scheme names and account numbers